sigp/lighthouse/book/src/mainnet-validator.md

 1. [Start Lighthouse validator client](#step-4-start-lighthouse-validator-client)
 1. [Submit deposit](#step-5-submit-deposit-32eth-per-validator)

-> **Important note**: The below guide is for mainnet.
+> **Important note**: The guide below contains both mainnet and testnet.
 We highly recommend *all* users to **run a testnet validator** prior to staking mainnet ETH.
 By far, the best technical learning experience is to run a testnet validator.
-You can get hands-on experience with all the tools and it's a great way to test your staking hardware. initially; 32 ETH is a significant outlay and joining a testnet is a great way to "try before you buy".
+You can get hands-on experience with all the tools and it's a great way to test your staking hardware.
+32 ETH is a significant outlay and joining a testnet is a great way to "try before you buy".

 <!--To join a testnet, for example the Goerli testnet, select `Goerli` when you are prompted to select the network in the `staking-deposit-cli` in Step 1, replace `--network mainnet` with `--network goerli` in Steps 2-4, and visit [Goerli staking launchpad](https://goerli.launchpad.ethereum.org/en/) to deposit testnet ETH in Step 5.-->